 - Cherry 7 Up – It was introduced in the year 1987 and has a cherry flavor

 - Raspberry 7 Up- It has the flavor of lemon-lime-raspberry.

-- Orange 7 Up – It is a clear-colored soft drink with lemon-lime-orange flavor.
+- Orange 7 Up is a clear-colored soft drink with a lemon-lime-orange flavor.

 - Diet Cherry 7 Up – This version has been re-introduced because of popular demand.

-- 7 Up Free – It does not have any sugar colorings caffeine content or preservatives.
+- 7 Up Free – It has no sugar colorings, caffeine content, or preservatives.

-- 7 Up Cherry – Its recipe has made some minor adjustments to create a popular flavor.
+- 7 Up Cherry – Minor adjustments have been made to the recipe to create a popular flavor.

 - 7 Up Light – It is one of the diet variants of 7Up.

 - 7 Up Lime – It has less carbon content with 5% lime juice

 - 7 Up Mojito Flavour -it was launched in the year 2014 and does not include caffeine, color, and